eLyiN/WikiNecro/Config.md

 #### AuthType (Value)
 Set to `google` for Google
 Set to `ptc` for Pokemon Trainer Club
-By default the bot will prompt for which login if Auth.json does not exist

 #### GoogleRefreshToken (Value)
-Token used by Necro-Bot to connect to the Google account.
-Delete this entry if you wish to login with another user account.
+Legacy token used by Necro-Bot to connect to the Google account for 2-factor authentication.

+#### GoogleUsername (Value)
+Google account username used when `AuthType` is set to `google`

+Google account username used when `AuthType` is set to `google`

 #### PtcUsername (Value)
 Pokemon Trainer Club username used when `AuthType` is set to `ptc`